-- Washington State
+Washington State

-Also note, New Hampshire and Tennessee only assess income tax on dividend and interest income.
+	Additionally, these states only assess income tax on dividend and interest income:

 	Which States Require Expats to File Income Taxes?

-Generally, most states only require you to file a state tax return if you lived in the state during the year and usually only tax income generated within the state (click here for links to the specific state website to learn more).
+	Generally, most states only require you to file a state tax return if you lived in the state during the year and usually only tax income generated within the state (view your state’s government website to learn more).
 Sometimes, income from sources received while living abroad may be taxed in the state, such as retirement payments or investment income (interest and dividends).
 Be mindful of state sourced income when planning your tax for expats, since that income could create a tax-filing requirement for you.